RegenKordel/LYNX-BeyondDuplicates/README.md

 # Lynx - Beyond Duplicates
 This repository contains the data, experiments, and analysis for the submission ``Beyond Duplicates: Towards a Better Understanding and Prediction of Link Types in Issue Tracking Systems''.
+Upon acceptance this repository and its data will be made fully public on Zenodo and GitHub.

+## Structure of the Repository
 There are five subfolders;
 - data
 - data_preprocessing